JideGuru/Aw-Jeez-Bloc/README.md

 # Aw Jeez

-A simple Rick and Morty app to practice using riverpod.
+A simple Rick and Morty app to practice using Bloc.
 Made use of the Rick and Morty API(https://rickandmortyapi.com/).
 </br>
 <img height='600px' src='ss/1.png'/>